 How to find student accommodation in the Amsterdam Area

 Some universities and institutions have access to a limited number of rooms for international students.
 UvA, Vrije Universiteit, Amsterdam University of Applied Science and Inholland University of Applied Sciences, for example, have procedures in place to help international students find housing.
 Generally, these include a private bedroom and a shared kitchen, bathroom and living space.
 These spaces are highly sought-after so don’t delay your application.

 Try a student housing corporation

-There are several non-profit social housing corporations in Amsterdam that specialise in working with students.
+There are several non-profit social housing corporations in the Amsterdam Area that specialise in working with students.

 Websites for finding student accommodation